microsoft/FluidFramework/BREAKING.md

 `SharedString.getTextAndMarkers` involves a sizeable amount of model-specific logic.
 To improve bundle size, it will be converted to a free function so that this logic is tree-shakeable.
 The corresponding method on `IMergeTreeTexHelper` will also be removed.

+### `waitIntervalCollection` removed

+`SharedSegmentSequence.waitIntervalCollection` has been removed.
+Use `getIntervalCollection` instead, which has the same semantics but is synchronous.

 ### OldestClientObserver moved to @fluid-experimental/oldest-client-observer
 The `OldestClientObserver` class and its associated interfaces have been removed from @fluid-experimental/task-manager and moved to the new package @fluid-experimental/oldest-client-observer.
 Please migrate all imports to @fluid-experimental/oldest-client-observer.